 Medical Leave of Absence

 The exception that allows an F-1/J-1 student to stay lawfully in the U.S. without transferring to another school or changing immigration status is an authorized medical leave of absence.
-In addition approved for a medical leave of absence by Babson's Office of Academic Services, a student must also receive approval from ISSS.
-For immigration purposes, the determination of a medical leave is made by ISSS and only upon review of proper documentation.
+In addition to approval for a leave by Babson's Office of Academic Services, a student must also receive ISSS approval BEFORE withdrawing from classes.
+Determination of a qualifying medical leave is made by ISSS and only upon review of proper documentation.*

-The student is required to provide a letter from a licensed medical doctor, doctor of osteopathy, or therapist advising ISSS that s/he is unable to register for coursework at the time the leave is granted.
-The letter is not required to contain specific details about your medical condition, but it must be on official letterhead and bear an original signature (a fax or e-mail will not suffice).
+*The student is required to provide an original letter from the licensed medical doctor, doctor of osteopathy, or therapist providing treatment.
+The letter should explain that the student is unable to register for coursework for the duration of the leave.
+The letter is not required to contain specific details about the medical condition, but it must be on official letterhead and bear an original signature (a fax or e-mail will not suffice).

 Immigration regulations stipulate a maximum of only 12 months of medical leave per degree level.
 While on an approved medical leave of absence, a student's SEVIS record is kept active.
 After traveling outside the U.S., a student with an approved medical leave may return to the U.S. using current immigration documents (valid passport, valid F-1/J-1 entry visa and I-20/DS-2019 with a valid travel signature).

-While on a medical leave in the United States, you are not permitted to engage in any student-based employment in the U.S., whether on-campus or off-campus.
+While on a medical leave in the While on a medical leave in the U.S., you are not permitted to engage in any student-based employment in the U.S., whether on-campus or off-campus.
 If you wish to take a leave of absence to pursue employment or any other activities in the U.S., you will have to change your immigration status accordingly and should speak with ISSS about your plans.